 - RDY is the Ready LED.
-It has the following states: - o RED indicates the system is booting up - GREEN indicates the system is ready - POWER is the Power LED.
-It has the following state: - GREEN indicates the module is receiving power
+It has the following states: - o RED indicates that the system is booting up - o GREEN indicates that the system is ready - POWER is the Power LED.
+It has the following states: - o Solid GREEN when both the power supply modules are ON. - Blinking AMBER when only one power supply module is ON.